Sense & Sensuality

 there was even a sceintific-sounding term for this, I forget what exactly. homeovestism was it?

-• At 1:26 PM, Blogger Katie said…
+• At 1:26 PM, Blogger Author said…

 Eeeep.
 Why is everyone else here disturbed by this passage, but the only reactions I was aware of were simultaneous nerdy theory fascination and arousal?